-Fig. 7: Energy spent vs day-time interval: Average, minimum and maximum values, and 25^{th} and 75^{th} quartiles.
+Fig. 7: Energy spent vs day-time interval.
+The graphics include the average, minimum and maximum values, as well as the 25^{th} , and 75^{th} quartile.

 through experiments done, ad-hoc, in our lab.
 Our experiments show that, with CDroid, the phones consume less cellular data traffic (62% less), as well as less energy (2 times less to sync with the cloud-side for offloading purposes, and 2.54 times less energy waisted to keep the 3G radio in he FACH half-power mode).
 This enhances the usability of the device by making it load faster heavy pages and suffering less low-latency 3G network bandwidth due to peak-hours.
 Most importantly, the optimized sync component of CDroid enables, at the cost of 2.5% of the daily battery, offloading of computation-intensive apps when all other offloading frameworks fail to do so.
 Our experiment with a Face Detection app showed that the energy consumption can be as low as 10-times less.